 What are the Dance Studio Insurance policy limits?

 The Dance Instructor Insurance policies that Thimble arranges can come with one of two policy limit options—either $1M or $2M.
 The limit on an insurance policy determines how much you’re eligible to receive if you file an applicable claim.
 As a result, investing a small amount more in a $2M policy limit now could save you up to $1M extra in avoided costs in the future.

 Are workplace injuries of my dance studio staff covered?

 Be sure to note: General Liability Insurance for dance teachers and studios only covers bodily injury for third parties like your students and their parents.
-This means that any injuries your employees sustain in the job aren’t covered under this kind of commercial insurance.
-Coverage for such costs is typically available through Workers’ Compensation Insurance, which can serve as a supplement to General Liability Insurance.
+This means that any injuries your employees sustain on the job aren’t covered under this kind of commercial insurance.
+Coverage for such costs is typically available through workers’ compensation insurance, which can serve as a supplement to General Liability Insurance.

 If I’m a freelance dance instructor, do I still need an Insurance policy?

 Freelance dance instructors absolutely need their own Dance Instructor Insurance policies.
 Any class, private, or event you work as a freelance instructor is subject to all the same risks as the work of someone employed exclusively by a studio or company.
 If you’re freelance, you need to take the reigns and insure your career, rather than having an employer do so for you.

 What is an Exposure Period?
 And how long will I be covered with a Dance Instructor Insurance policy?

 First, your Policy Period is the length of your Dance Instructor policy and refers to the window of time in which claims are covered.
 Your Exposure Period goes beyond that window of time; it’s like the due date for you to file any claim that happened during the Policy Period.
 That means you can file a claim after you’ve completed a conference, class, or lesson and after your policy period is expired—you just have to file it before your Exposure Period expires, too.